Radicals27/GameOfDeath/README.md

 - Write detailed, witty dialogues for the opponents
 - Write at least 6 dialogue options for each opponent in combat

+Please refer to the Trello Board (linked below) for the implementation plan:

 - prioritise the implementation of different features, or checklist items within a feature
 - provide a deadline, duration or other time indicator for each feature or checklist/checklist-item